All new features at a glance

 Confusion Matrix

-In the "Training Sessions" area of the "Training" tab of IDS NXT lighthouse, you can display a confusion matrix for classification networks that you have trained from version 2.6.
+In the "Training Sessions" area of the "Training" tab of IDS lighthouse, you can display a confusion matrix for classification networks that you have trained from version 2.6.
 The confusion matrix is suitable for assessing the performance of your classification network and shows how the test or validation data is classified compared to the assigned labels.

 Multi-camera support in IDS NXT cockpit